brumewallet/onchain/rfc/TOKEN.md

 # Allocation Token

-A deflationary token that allows for debt-based allocation and arbitrage, in order to maximize market efficiency and minimize attack surface.
+A dynamic-supply token that allows for debt-based allocation and arbitrage, in order to maximize market efficiency and minimize attack surface.

 ## TLDR